terragraph/tgnms/alarms/README.md

 ## Usage
 Run the JAR:
 ```
-java -jar alarms.jar {<config_file_path>}
+java -jar alarms.jar {<config_file_path> {<cached_alarm_data_path>}}
 ```

 The program will generate a configuration file, `config.json`, in the current working directory, or will load this file if it exists.
-The program accepts an optional argument which specifies an alternate location for the configuration file (which must exist).
+On graceful shutdown, the current alarm state will be cached to `data.ser`, and this data will be loaded on startup.
+The program accepts optional arguments which specify alternate locations for these two files (which must exist).